cloudquery/cloudquery/website/pages/blog/product-updates-3.md

 ## SDK Updates

 - We now support [incremental syncing](/docs/core-concepts/syncs#incremental-table-syncs) in alpha!
-This allow you to sync only new data from your sources.
+This allows you to sync only new data from your sources.
 This is a huge performance improvement for large tables.

 ## Destinations